-13 Tom Holland Movies To Stream Or Rent, Including The Marvel Movies
+Tom Holland Movies To Stream Or Rent, Including The Marvel Movies

 The Impossible (2012)

 If you thought Peter Parker's death in the final moments of Avengers: Infinity War was about as emotional as a Tom Holland performance could get then you've obviously never seen the actor's turn as Lucas Bennett in J.A.
 Bayona's 2012 disaster film The Impossible.
 Based on the 2004 Boxing Day tsunami that claimed the lives of hundreds of thousands of people in the Indian Ocean, this tale of survival features some of the most gut-wrenching and heartbreaking moments as it follows the members of the family trying to survive and find one another in the middle of the one of the most deadly natural disasters in modern history.
-And since The Impossible is now streaming on Netflix, why not check it out and cry until your soul aches one more time.

-And then there is the often overlooked and never mentioned 2013 romantic drama How I Live Now which features not only a young Tom Holland but a young Saoirse Ronan between her appearances in The Ugly Bones and The Grand Budapest Hotel.
-In the film based on Meg Rosoff's novel of the same name, Ronan plays an American teenager by the name of Daisy who visits her cousins Eddie (1917's George MacKay) and Eddie (Holland) and stumbles upon an extremely traumatizing situation.
-Let's leave things at that to avoid giving too much away, but do check out this forgotten gem.

-Over the course of the past 10 years, Tom Holland has taken us all on some pretty interesting adventures, and with all of the projects he has coming up in the next couple of years, this is only the beginning for one of the most promising names in movies.
+Over the course of the past 10 years, Tom Holland has taken us all on some thrilling and harrowing adventures, and with all of the projects Holland has coming up in the next couple of years, this is only the beginning for one of the most promising names in movies.